 When people ask me how I worked full-time and went to school at night, I tell them that I focused on one day at a time and tried my best not to worry my midterms and office pressures that stressed me out.
 This might not be the best thing since I should probably should have started studying for that midterm but I think that this is how I was able to stay sane with my crazy schedule and responsibilities.
 My first quarter was rough but I eventually got the hang of it!

 You will be so much more productive if you stay healthy and make exercise a top priority.
 I trained for a marathon while getting my MBA and working full-time and it was amazing how much more energy I had after I would go for my runs to work on my blog and schoolwork too.

 6. Maintain your energy by getting a good night’s sleep.

 This is where technology is beneficial; you can catch up on your favorite TV shows tomorrow thanks to DVR!

 You can’t do everything and be everywhere at the same time.
 Schedule time on the calendar just for you and your family so you don’t over-commit.

 You may think that no one can do it better than you, but if you can spend the extra time training that person to do it exactly like you want him/her to do it, you will be surprised at how much more you can get done as a team, rather than individually.

-The world of work has changed due to advancements in technology and the ever changing global economy.
-In order for us to not be married to our work and miss out on “me” time and family time, lets examine our priorities and set boundaries.
+The world of work has changed due to advancements in technology and the ever-changing global economy.
+For us to not be married to our work and miss out on “me” time and family time, lets examine our priorities and set boundaries.
 Be firm in what you can and cannot do.

 How do you balance your busy life?